Nod uses the GPS capability of an iOS device to make it simple to plot outdoor spaces and display this on a map or export to share with others.

 The Nod file format (.nod) stores a complete hashed history of the actions taken to create it.
 This means it has a complete undo history but also provides confidence that the data is as the original creator intended.
 Exported data in file formats that do not support this facitilty should use other means to prove authenticity.

-Data can be exported in GeoJSON or COLLADA formats.
+Data can be exported in GeoJSON, CSV, HTML or COLLADA formats.
 COLLADA files can be used when generating data for scaled 3D modelling applications.

 Back to top